modupeajala/Demand-Prediction-with-Neural-Network/README.md

 ![Screen Shot 2020-08-02 at 7 57 28 PM](https://user-images.githubusercontent.com/47016027/89136027-8452f680-d4ff-11ea-84d8-1ecd535e252d.png)
 # Introduction
-The goal of this project is to predict a 13-week demand for Champion's new products and identify whether the products will succeed or fail online vs their Bricks & Mortar stores and how soon success or failure can be spotted in order to make plans accordingly.
+The Champion Brand is a subsidiary of Hanesbrands which was spun off by the Sara Lee Corporation in 2006.
+Champion is an American manufacturer of clothing that specializes in sportswear.
+The company plans on launching 20 new fashion products in March 2020 at its Brick & Mortar stores and online.
+The Champion team wants to know the 13-week projected demand for these products and whether the product will succeed or fail and how soon success or failure can be spotted in order to make plans accordingly.
+They also want to know if the products will perform differently across online and brick & mortar channels.
 # Methodology
 We built three different models:
 1. Seasonal Naive: This method is like the naive method but predicts the last observed value of the same season of the year.
 This method works for highly seasonal data like my dataset.